 Also, since you'll be consuming the game and chat audio through the headphones, your microphone will not be picking up any game sounds which can become obnoxious for your teammates very quickly as it results in an audible echo effect.

-Things To Consider When Buying In a Headset For Gaming
+What To Consider When Buying A Cheap Headset For Gaming

 Depending on how much you know about gaming headsets already, there are a lot of different models on the market offering a wide assortment of different marketable features.